Deep1502/WDW_Project_CE075_CE082/README.md

 ## Memory Game Project
 A memory game is a game that requires observation, concentration and a good memory to win.
 Such games help us to increase our cognitive skills and thinking process.
 It avoids boredom and brings joy in our mind.

 The project was created by me and Het Patel as part of 3rd Semester WDW project.
 It uses HTML, CSS, Bootstrap and JavaScript.
+The page is responsive and can be played in any screen.
 The page has several sections like introduction, advantages of games, rules of the game and the game itself.
+At the end it also contains feedback form to provide feedback.
 They can be navigated by navbar on top.
 Our game has a deck of paired cards with icons on them.
 The game is very simple: you have to match the cards with same icons in minimum possible moves.
 After the game ends a popup appears showing our moves, time taken and rating based on the moves used.
 ### Rules of the game:
   - In a deck of paired cards, the player needs to match each pair to win the game.
   - You can start the game by clicking on any card.